CanadianBias/patent-management-system/README.md

 ## Project Requirements
 *Project requirements that are complete are marked as <font color="green">green</font>, requirements that are partially complete are marked as <font color="yellow">yellow</font>, requirements that are not complete are marked as <font color="red">red</font>.*

+[!WARNING]
+Markdown text coloring is not supported by GitHub's Markdown editor.
+If you are reading this in GitHub, only 7 is marked yellow.
+The rest are marked green.

 The project shall:
 1. <font color="green">Use an Ubuntu Server Linux virtual machine to host all services required.</font>
 2. <font color="green">Use an Apache2 web server to host the web interface.</font>